Poverty reduction: Global initiatives to end hunger and undernutrition

 An important part of the fight against poverty are efforts to end hunger and achieve food security.
 In April 2012, the Food Assistance Convention was signed, the world's first legally binding international agreement on food aid.
 The May 2012 Copenhagen Consensus recommended that efforts to combat hunger and malnutrition should be the first priority for politicians and private sector philanthropists looking to maximize the effectiveness of aid spending.
 They put this ahead of other priorities, like the fight against malaria and AIDS.

 The main global policy to reduce hunger and poverty are the recently approved Sustainable Development Goals.
 In particular Goal 2: Zero Hunger sets globally agreed targets to end hunger, achieve food security and improved nutrition and promote sustainable agriculture.

 In 2013 Caritas International started a Caritas-wide initiative aimed at ending systemic hunger by 2025.
 The One human family, food for all campaign focuses on awareness raising, improving the impact of Caritas programs and advocating the implementation of the right to food.

-The partnership Compact2025, led by IFPRI with the involvement of UN organisations, NGOs and private foundations develops and disseminates evidence-based advice to politicians and other decision-makers aimed at ending hunger and undernutrition in the coming 10 years, by 2025.
+The partnership Compact2025, led by IFPRI with the involvement of UN organisations, NGOs and private foundations, develops and disseminates evidence-based advice to politicians and other decision-makers aimed at ending hunger and undernutrition in the coming 10 years, by 2025.

 The EndingHunger campaign is an online communication campaign aimed at raising awareness of the hunger problem.
 It has many worked through viral videos depicting celebrities voicing their anger about the large number of hungry people in the world.

 Another initiative focused on improving the hunger situation by improving nutrition is the Scaling up Nutrition movement (SUN).
 Started in 2010, this movement of people from governments, civil society, the United Nations, donors, businesses and researchers publishes a yearly progress report on the changes in their 57 partner countries.

+Poverty reduction in China

+China's economic growth led to a major decrease in world inequality.
+Since China's Reform and Opening Up, more than 1 billion Chinese people have been lifted out of poverty.
+The majority of global poverty reduction between 1981 and 2008 occurred in China.
+As academic Lan Xiaohuan writes, during that period, "the number of poor people in the world outside China remained more or less unchanged.
+It can therefore be concluded that achievements in global poverty reduction come mainly from China."